poori0931/AI-Chatbot/README.md

 #AI Chatbot
-A simpl chatbot built using python
+A simple chatbot built using Python.